JuliaDataScience/JuliaDataScience/contents/preface.md

 * First, we want to focus on the backbone of data science: data.
 * Second, we want you to use Julia.

-We will cover why we think you should use Julia in [@sec:why_julia].
+We will cover why we think you should use Julia in @sec:why_julia.
 For now, let's turn our attention towards data.

 ### Data is Everywhere {#sec:data_everywhere}